By: Sandy Feather ©2009

 It is helpful to understand this pests’ life cycle in order to control it effectively.
 Magnolia scale warrants control, not only because of the mess it creates, but also because it can cause severely infested branches to die.
 They are usually present in large numbers, and it does not take long for a sizeable population of magnolia scale to build up.
 Adults are covered with a waxy covering that makes them quite impervious to insecticide applications, so you have a narrow window of time when the young nymphs (immature insects) are susceptible.
 Newly hatched magnolia scale nymphs are also known as crawlers because it is the only point in their life cycle when they are mobile.
 There is one generation of magnolia scale a year in our climate.

-Scale crawlers hatching out on a Magnolia branch
+Scale crawlers hatching out on a heavily infested Magnolia branch

 Controlling magnolia scale is a two-step process.
 First, apply a horticultural oil spray just before the tree leafs out in spring to kill the overwintering nymphs.
 They are quite small and difficult to see, but they are present and appear as small, gray dots on smaller twigs.
 They are visible to naked eye when you know what you are looking for –you may find it helpful to look with a magnifying glass.
 Horticultural oil suffocates the pests, rather than poisoning them, and will greatly reduce the number of young produced in late summer.
 Horticultural oil is more refined and lighter than dormant oil (Volck oil), and there is less chance of burning tender new foliage if you slip up and spray as the tree begins leafing out in the spring.